Learn how to turn your handmade hobby into a thriving business with Jess Van Den.

 I also have a whole-year calendar on my wall that I look at every day, and I find seeing the whole year laid out in front of me really effective in being realistic about what I can actually achieve.
 I also love that our financial/tax year here in Australia ends on June 30th – so come July 1st, there’s a whole brand-new year of earning laid out – and new financial goals to reach, which is pretty motivating!

-I pretty much use my own homegrown planning tools that I developed for my Steal This Process program, specifically my high level plan and my list of goals.
+I pretty much use my own homegrown planning tools that I developed for my Steal This Process program (This site/resource is no longer available), specifically my high level plan and my list of goals.
 This year I used a method organizing my goals around the different roles I play in life in a way that I find really helpful.
 I do practice a weekly review every Friday, so I’m happy to report that the middle of the year doesn’t come as a shock because I am constantly assessing what I want to accomplish and whether or not I need to make any course corrections.

 I’m a bit addicted to Google Drive and Excel spreadsheets so I always sit down at the end of every month and crunch the numbers.
 This helps me know which product is selling well and which I should cut from my offerings.
 I also use the middle of the year to take stock of how my wholesale and consignment shops are selling and make the decision to keep them or end our contract.